Alphafrey946/Upsampling_all_you_need/README.md

 4.)
 The project presentation recording could be found by clicking on the following link.
 [Presentation recording](https://drive.google.com/file/d/1WBMDK910zpT2kVOaeX9stvRR4nzRQbt1/view?usp=sharing)

+5.)
+The instructions to run the code can be found by clicking on the following link.
+[Instruction on running code](https://github.com/Alphafrey946/Upsampling_all_you_need/blob/main/README_intruction.md)

 -------------------------
 # Reference
 1.)
 Zhang, Richard.
 "Making Convolutional Networks Shift-Invariant Again."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2019, pp. 14205-14214.